imgits/ExOS/README.md

 Instructions on how to obtain it are here: http://tianocore.sourceforge.net/wiki/Xcode.
 Copy the binary to the working directory.

-As we're building a bare bones executable but still use standard C++ headers suitable for use in a freestanding environment, we need to export the path to the standard C++ header files.
-Run `export CPLUS_INCLUDE_PATH=/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/include/c++/v1`.
-This is most likely the proper path on OS X.

-Now run `make`.
+Run `make`.
 An executable called `exos.efi` should now be in your working directory.

+If the build fails with an error message akin to "'header_name' file not found", you must
+find out the path to your C++ system headers and export them:
+`export CPLUS_INCLUDE_PATH=YOUR_PATH_HERE`.
+Then try again.

 ### Testing